grahamhelton/autodeploy/README.md

 # Initial setup
 Autodeploy relies on having a git repository to store your configuration files.
 To get started, simply create an empty git repository and autodeploy will ask you where it is the first time you run it.

+>Note: Please do not store any kind of secrets in a github repository

 ![Autodeploy setup](https://grahamhelton.com/autodeploy_setup.png)

 ## Command line arguments